 Speakers are just transducers.
 To produce sound, speakers take an amplified electrical signal from car amplifiers and then convert it into mechanical energy, which moves the speaker cone back and forth.

-Although all of us use the car speakers daily, many wonder if speakers are AD or DC?
-Well, let’s find out.
+Although all of us use car speakers daily, many are wondering if speakers are AD or DC.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

 Tip: To verify whether car speakers are AC or DC, you can set a multimeter to ~ AC VOLTS at the output terminal of the amplifier and play a tone.
 You will see voltage fluctuation in the terminal.

 If you do not have a multimeter at home, I recommend using a AstroAI TRMS 6000, which is easy in daily usage and can measure not only all the electrical parameters but also a surface temperature.

 The Amplifiers use a DC input power source, and they have built-in transformers which convert DC into AC.

 Why Do Car Speakers Use AC Rather Than DC?

 AC is a type of current that alternates its direction of flow, and frequency is the number of cycles per second and is expressed in Hz.
 DC, on the other hand, flows in one way and does not change its directions.

 A direct current will not make any sound because it moves the cone either in or out.